When security is the concern for an Opencart website’s data, then what better than a Web Application Firewall!

-- The admin may choose to allow or disallow specific file types which can be uploaded.
+- Also, the admin may choose to allow or disallow specific file types that can be uploaded.

-- Notifications for resetting passwords are sent to admin user and customers if need be.
+- Notifications for resetting passwords are sent to the admin users and customers if need be.

 - The admin can create custom email templates.

-- For additional security, the admin may choose to restrict an IP or given set of IP to access the websites data.
+- For additional security, the admin may choose to restrict an IP or given set of IPs to access the website’s data.

 - A Brute Force log consists of a list of users who tend to have made login attempts.

 - It also displays a list of secure/ insecure directory content of the website.

 - Allows with WAF Security Email Domain Ban feature and shows WAF Security Email Domain Ban log as well.

 - The overall security of the website’s data is taken care of by WAF and it protects data from malicious attacks.

 This module supports the Multi-Store feature of default Opencart.